scriptrdotio/howto/ui/realtime_dashboard.md

 - Click on the gear icon on the top right corner of the gauge to open the settings
 - Make sure that the **Transport** field is set to **wss** (secure websockets)
-- In the **Message tag** field, enter an tag name that allows the gauge to only receive the messages that are intented to it.
+- In the **Message tag** field, enter a tag name that allows the gauge to only receive the messages that are intented to it.
 Indeed, since a dashboard can contain many widgets, multiple different messages can be broadcast to it, targeting different widgets.
 Therefore, each widget needs to specify a filter

 ![Bind to channe](./images/gauge_settings.png)